Old School (novel): Reception

-This book was a finalist for the 2004 PEN/Faulkner Award for Fiction.

-The review for Old School in the Los Angeles Times noted, "...Wolff again proves himself a writer of the highest order: part storyteller, part philosopher, someone deeply engaged in asking hard questions that take a lifetime to resolve."
+Carmela Ciucaru of the Los Angeles Times wrote "In Old School, Wolff again proves himself a writer of the highest order: part storyteller, part philosopher, someone deeply engaged in asking hard questions that take a lifetime to resolve".
+In The Guardian, Blake Morrison called Old School a "concise, beautifully written novel" and praised Wolff for taking the "courage, in 2004, to write with nuance and affection about an all-male boarding school".

+Michael Upchurch of the Seattle Times suggested that despite being written as a novel, "in period, place and emotional feel, it's clearly the link between This Boy's Life and Wolff's Vietnam War memoir, In Pharaoh's Army."
+He calls it "a slippery mix of truth and fiction" believing the material to be largely autobiographical.
+He notes that the epigraph contains lines from the poem "Elegy for my Father" by Mark Strand hinting at why Wolff chose to write a novel.

+Accolades

+Old School was a finalist for the 2004 PEN/Faulkner Award for Fiction.
 The novel was chosen as a National Endowment for the Arts "Big Read" book for communities to read together.
 The Libraries of Greater Kansas City chose Old School as their Big Read in 2009.